 - 1. All rental units require at least one (1) full bathroom. - 2.
 Three bedroom units require at least 1.75 bathrooms (including one bath with upright shower and one bath with full tub). - 3.
 Four bedroom units require at least two (2) full bathrooms. - 4.
 All tubs and showers must have slip resistant floors.
-For new construction projects, tubs and showers must be one-piece and a minimum of 32" in width. - 5.
-All electric water heaters must have an Energy Factor of at least 0.93.
-This can be achieved by using an insulated water heater jacket.
-All natural gas water heaters must have an Energy Factor of at least .61efficiency. - 6.
+For new construction projects, tubs and showers must be one-piece and a minimum of 32 inches in width. - 5.
+All electric water heaters must have an Energy Factor of at least 0.93 efficiency.
+This cannot be achieved by using an insulated water heater jacket.
+All natural gas water heaters must have an Energy Factor of at least 0.61efficiency. - 6.
 In new construction and adaptive re-use projects, all water heater tanks must be placed in an overflow pan piped to the exterior of the building, regardless of location and floor level unless a primed p-trap is installed.
 The temperature and relief valve must also be piped to the exterior.
 Water heaters must be placed in closets to allow for their removal and inspection by or through the closet door.
 Water heaters may not be installed over the clothes washer or dryer space. - 7.
 Whirlpool baths or spas are prohibited. - 8.
 A frost-proof exterior faucet must be installed on an exterior wall of the community/office building. - 9.
-All tub/shower control knobs must be single lever handled and offset towards the front of the tub/shower.
+All tub/shower control knobs must be single lever handled and offset towards the front of the tub/shower. - 10.
+Provide lever faucet controls for the kitchen and bathroom sinks.

-- 10. Provide lever faucet controls for the kitchen and bathroom sinks. - 11.
-All bathroom faucets, shower heads, and toilets must be EPA WaterSense rated. - 12.
+- 11. All bathroom faucets, shower heads, and toilets must be EPA WaterSense rated. - 12.
 When using electric tankless water heaters the electrical panel must be rated at 200 amps or greater. - 13.
-Domestic water lines are not allowed in unconditioned spaces. - 14.
-In all Type A and Type B accessible units, tubs and showers must have wood blocking installed on the bathing fixture. - 15.
-In all Type A accessible units, the toilets, tubs and showers must have grab bars installed.
-See ANSI A117.1 for mounting heights and locations.
+Domestic water lines are not allowed in unconditioned spaces, including breezeways and community building attics. - 14.
+In all Type A and Type B units, tubs and showers must have wood blocking installed on the bathing fixture. - 15.
+In all Type A units, the toilets, tubs and showers must have grab bars installed.
+See ANSI A117.1 for mounting heights and locations. - 16.
+All plumbing pipes must be installed inside wall cavities.
+Connections to water and sewer lines may not be made through floors or cabinet bottoms. - 17.
+Unit water shut-off valves must be located in a reachable location to the resident and be clearly marked with signage.